CPP and Employee Retirement – What Every Employer Should Consider | Daniel Wolfson, B.Sc. CHS

 1. Take this Opportunity to Talk to Your Employees

 Many employees are unaware of how CPP works and how they might be affected by this reform.
 A simple gesture by employers can be to communicate the CPP changes to employees and explain how deductions and salaries will be impacted.
 This will alleviate any potential surprises when as premium deductions increase in the coming years.
 While the government should make their own communications plans to the general public, looking out for your employees’ best interest goes a long way in keeping them positively engaged and showing them you care.
-A slight word of caution is to draw the line at CPP basics and salary repercussions because employers should be weary of providing financial advice to employees.
+A slight word of caution is to draw the line at CPP basics and salary repercussions because employers should be wary of providing financial advice to employees.
 A Benefits Canada article titled ‘Beware the legal risks of providing financial advice to staff’ explains more.

 2. Offering Perks of Employee Financial Well-Being